Website Security and the Health of Your Online Reputation

 One of the most popular attack vectors for any website is brute force attacks, where a malicious actor tries over and over again to log into your website with multiple user names and password combinations.
 Wordfence monitors brute force attacks and locks out such attempts after too many failed attempts.
 It allows you to immediately lock out login attempts using invalid user names, and it also provides for two-factor authentication for even better security.

 Wordfence also has a country blocking feature.
 If you see an inordinate amount of traffic coming from specific countries and server networks, you can stop such attacks and suspicious traffic in it’s tracks.

 $99/year Pro Version

 Sucuri offers one of the finest and most complete WordPress website security solutions available anywhere.
-As a premium paid service, it protects your website from brute force attacks, malware injection and a host of other vulnerabilities.
-Securi also sends you email alerts if you website goes down for any reason.
+As a premium paid service, it protects your website from brute force attacks, malware injection, and a host of other vulnerabilities.
+Securi also sends you email alerts if your website goes down for any reason.